trentlarson/endorser-ch/sql/README.md

     recipientDid TEXT, -- global ID of recipient

-    fulfillsHandleId TEXT, -- global ID to the offer to which this Give applies fulfillsType TEXT, -- type of that ID (assuming context of schema.org), currently always "Offer"
+    fulfillsHandleId TEXT, -- global ID to the item to which this Give applies, currently always an offer fulfillsType TEXT, -- type of that ID (assuming context of schema.org), currently always "Offer"

     -- whether both giver and recipient have confirmed the fulfill relationship (boolean, 1 = confirmed)